Airline stocks drag down Britain's FTSE

 "The industry has been increasing capacity for some time and that is starting to have an effect on pricing, squeezing revenue per seat.
 Until now easyJet has been coping well, with rising passenger numbers offsetting lower revenues per seat.
 Capacity growth is continuing but the scale of yield declines is nonetheless starting to hit revenues."

-Airline stocks, including a 3.6 percent drop in British Airways owner IAG, dragged the blue-chip FTSE 100 share index to close 0.4 percent lower at 6,699.89 points.
+Airline stocks, including a 3.5 percent drop in British Airways owner IAG, dragged the blue-chip FTSE 100 share index 0.3 percent lower by 0817 GMT.

-However, the index is up 5.6 percent from a slump arising from Britain's June 23 vote to leave the European Union.
+However, the index is up about 15 percent since a low in late June, when shares fell sharply following a vote in Britain to leave the European Union.
+In U.S. dollar terms it is up only about 11 percent since then following a fall in sterling.

-On the positive side, equipment rental company Ashtead rose 5.1 percent, gathering strength from a surge in shares of U.S. peer United Rentals after it reported better than expected results overnight.
+On the positive side, equipment rental company Ashtead rose 4.4 percent, gathering strength from a 9 percent surge in shares of its U.S. peer United Rentals in after-market trade on better than expected results.

-Among mid-caps, bookmaker William Hill rallied 10.6 percent, recovering its post-Brexit losses, after the company fired Chief Executive James Henderson because the bookmaker's board said he was failing to deliver enough growth in online and international gambling.

-Shares in William Hill had fallen to a four-year low on June 24 immediately after the Brexit vote, and remain more than 20 percent down since its profit warning in March.

-"We view the CEO departure as relatively unsurprising given pressures in the online business (company profit warning in March) and are encouraged that 2016 guidance is retained," analysts at Credit Suisse said in a note.

-Online electricals retailer AO World jumped 9.8 percent after saying its full-year outlook was unchanged despite economic uncertainty following the Brexit vote and its potential effect on consumer confidence and suppliers' foreign exchange exposure.
+Among mid-caps, online electricals retailer AO World jumped 8.3 percent after saying its full-year outlook was unchanged despite economic uncertainty following the Brexit vote and its potential effect on consumer confidence and suppliers' foreign exchange exposure.

-"The company continues to grow its European proposition, with sales more than doubling during Q1 year-on-year," Shore Capital said in a note.